 I’m a planner.
-Schedules are my friend, and I’ll admit that I might drive a little faster than I should so I can meet all the demands on my calendar.
+Schedules are my friend, and I’ll admit that I might drive a little faster than I should so I can meet all the appointments on my calendar.
 Last Friday was one of those days when I was trying to make up for lost time.

-Two hours from home, I hoped that nothing had been damaged.
-But by the time I got to the next stoplight the tire pressure sensor light was on and I heard the sickening sound of a flat tire.
+By the time I got to the next stoplight the tire pressure sensor light was on and I heard the sickening sound of a flat tire.
 Time to panic.